dart-archive/www.dartlang.org/src/site/tools/pub/pubspec.markdown

 version number is three numbers separated by dots, like `0.2.43`.
 It can also optionally have a build (`+hotfix.oopsie`) or pre-release (`-alpha.12`) suffix.

-Each time you publish your package, you will publish it at a specific version.
+Each time you publish your package, you publish it at a specific version.
 Once that's been done, consider it hermetically sealed: you can't touch it anymore.
 To make more changes, you'll need a new version.